 How to Get Coffee Stains Out of Everything

 Have you ever spilled coffee on yourself, just standing there—doing absolutely nothing?
 You’re not alone.
 One shirt, two shirts, three shirts, floor.
-If you’re anything like me, this isn’t your first rodeo, and you may have a whole wardrobe in your car to change into.
-But for most people, that's probably not the case.
+For some, you may even have a whole wardrobe in your car to change into.

 While a coffee spill may seem like the end of the world—all hope is not lost if you find yourself in this predicament.
 The good news is coffee stains are not permanent.
 Follow these easy steps for a DIY coffee stain remover—we’ve got the solutions for just about every coffee stain you can imagine.
 Spills happen, coffee helps.